 While a slowdown in lending should help the lira, the continued requirement for large levels of external funding, a less rosy prognosis for the world economy, and the preference of policymakers to keep interest rates low should continue to be important variables in deciding the currency outlook.

-JP Morgan cautioned that, even with best intentions, the path to disinflate the economy will be protracted, while it was likely that the central bank would also aim to rebuild its FX reserves.
+JP Morgan cautioned that, even with the best intentions, the path to disinflate the economy would be protracted, while it was likely that the central bank would also aim to rebuild its FX reserves.

 The investment bank estimated the lira’s real effective exchange rate (REER), which considers prices and measures its value against other currencies whose countries Turkey does a lot of trade with, was now about 32% below its "fair value".